dev-academy-programme/concepts/agile/introduction.md

-Agile is an often-misused label for a development methodology that many profess to practice, but few actually implement.
+Agile is a methodology for software development whose aims include responsiveness, flexibility, and early/continuous delivery of products.

 ### Why?